IfThenERROR/autoedit/README.txt

 Installation:
 Now let's hook up autoedit in TVHeadend.
 Open a browser and go to the TVHeadend interface (http://your_RPi_IP:9981).
 Go to Configuration→Recording and in the (Default Profile).
-In the field for „Post-Processor Command“ enter autoedit --input "%f" --title "%t" --episode "%d" --comskip --transcode mpeg2_mmal h264_omx 1800k --rename --wait“
+In the field for „Post-Processor Command“ enter »autoedit --input "%f" --title "%t" --episode "%d" --comskip --transcode mpeg2_mmal h264_omx 1800k --rename --wait«

 --input : This is the file to process, %f makes TVHeadend deliver the full path.
 --title : Use this for series title.
 If not set autoedit will try to read the title from the metadata if present.